jbeustice/lanyon/machine_learning.md

 * K-nearest neighbors trained with k-fold cross-validation using housing data (from Zillow)
 * Discriminant analysis (both LDA and QDA) using housing data (from Zillow)
 * Random forests (and boosting) using FIFA 2019 player data (from Kaggle) ... also can be viewed below.
-* K-means clustering, support vector machines, and regressions (e.g., ridge, lasso, etc.) using housing data (from Zillow)
+* K-means clustering, support vector machines, and regression (e.g., ridge, lasso, etc.) using housing data (from Zillow)

 #### Spark (Scala)
 * Linear regression using housing data (from Zillow)